polyccon/cv/CV.md

 * Testing with Tape and supertest
 * Database postgreSQL
 * Authentication: OAuth 2.0, JSON Web Token
-* Data analysis and calculations using Origin, Matlab, Mathematica etc.

 ## Have also used
 * Websockets with __socket.io__